 All materials dislodged during cleaning shall be removed from the work area and carried to an approved disposal site.

-Cleaning of the sewer is required prior to CCTV inspection of the sewer to view current line conditions.
+Cleaning of the sewer is required prior to video inspection of the sewer to view current line conditions.

 692.01.03 SUBMITTALS